Robert Seiringer: Life and work

 Seiringer studied physics at the University of Vienna, where in 1999 he acquired his diploma and in 2000 with Jakob Yngvason as thesis advisor attained a doctorate.
 In 2005 he attained his habilitation qualification at the University of Vienna.
 With a Schrödinger scholarship, he went in 2001 to Princeton University.
 There he became in 2003 assistant professor.
 Starting from 2010 he is an associate professor at McGill University.
 In addition he is extraordinarius professor at the University of Vienna.
+Since 2013 he is a full professor at the Institute of Science and Technology Austria (ISTA) in Klosterneuburg, Austria.

 Seiringer made substantial progress in the mathematical theory of quantum gases and particularly Bose–Einstein condensate (BEC).
 He partly proved the existence of BEC for interacting boson gases in the Gross–Pitaevskii limit in collaboration with Elliott Lieb.
 They proved also superfluidity in this limit and derived the Gross–Pitaevskii equation in the special case of BEC in rotating containers.
-Since 2013 he is a full professor at the Institute of Science and Technology Austria (ISTA) in Klosterneuburg, Austria.

 Recognition

-In 2009 Seiringer received the Henri Poincaré Prize.
+In 2009 Seiringer received the Henri Poincaré Prize for "major contributions to the mathematical analysis of low temperature condensed matter systems, in particular for his work on Bose condensation and the Gross-Pitaevskii equation".

 He was elected as a Fellow of the American Mathematical Society in the 2020 Class, for "contributions to mathematical physics and analysis in many-body quantum physics, and for service to the mathematical community".

+In 2023 he received the Erwin Schrödinger Prize of the Austrian Academy of Sciences.